 Frank Saywood Colburn (November 10, 1856 - January 4, 1932) died at the Veterans Hospital in Excelsior Springs and is buried in Crown Hill Cemetery.
 The aged veteran of the Spanish American War claimed to be the man who posed for the famous war poster, "Uncle Sam Wants You."

 James Montgomery Flagg's 1917 poster was used to recruit soldiers for both World War I and World War II.
 Flagg said he used a modified version of his own face for Uncle Sam and by some accounts Flagg had a neighbor, Walter Botts, pose for the drawing.

 Louis Singleton Curtiss (July 1, 1865 - June 24, 1924), well-known architect, designed the Clay County State Bank Building, 101 E. Broadway, home of the Excelsior Springs Museum & Archives.
 Notable as a pioneer of the curtain wall design, he was once described as "the Frank Lloyd Wright of Kansas City".
 He designed more than 200 buildings during his career with about 30 examples of his work still in Kansas City, Missouri.

-Count Edmund deSzaak is best known in Excelsior Springs for painting the murals in the museum, The Angeluis (north wall above entry door) and The Gleaners (south wall above vault door).
+Count Edmund deSzaak is best known in Excelsior Springs for painting in 1919 the murals in the museum, The Angelus (north wall above entry door) and The Gleaners (south wall above vault door).
+These are reproductions of the works by Jean-Francois Millet, but are considered local treasures.
 Click here for more information.